 The company has developed into one of New Zealand’s leading independent economics businesses.
 In 2000, Gareth established Gareth Morgan Investments Limited, a personal portfolio investment business, which has grown to be one of the biggest businesses of its type in New Zealand.
 When the Government initiated KiwiSaver in 2007, Gareth set-up Gareth Morgan KiwiSaver Limited to provide New Zealanders with a savings product he would be happy to invest in.

 The Gareth Morgan KiwiSaver Scheme has grown to be one of the largest KiwiSaver schemes in New Zealand.
-As well as being a significant investor at Gareth Morgan Investments, Gareth is also an active member of the Investment Strategy Team.
+Gareth sold the investment business to state owned Kiwibank in 2012.

 Gareth is the author of a series of books that scrutinise the spending of public money on various public services, including health, tax and welfare, and sustainability issues like fishing and climate change.